 Sparwood is surrounded by wilderness that is home to an incredible array of wildlife, on major migratory routes where you can expect to see large herds of elk just outside of town as well as white tailed and mule deer.

 Black and grizzly bear roam the mountainous forests with moose grazing in the wetlands while cougar laze in amongst the tall cedars.
 It’s not unusual to spot bighorn sheep and mountain goats while exploring the hillsides and cliff tops and if you cast your eyes skyward you will probably spot bald eagles, golden eagles and osprey from time to time.

-The District has implemented the Deer Feeding and Wildlife Attractants Bylaw as part of its ongoing commitment to keeping citizens and wildlife safe.
+The District has implemented the Community Standards Bylaw and Wildlife Management Strategy as part of its ongoing commitment to keeping citizens and wildlife safe.
 The key goal of the bylaw is to provide regulations for waste and wildlife attractant management to help reduce human-wildlife conflict.
 For general information on managing your waste responsibly please contact the Bylaw Enforcement Officer at 250.425.6271 (District Office), 250.425.6820 (Animal Pound) or by email at email@example.com.

 The District has implemented the Firearm Regulation Bylaw to establish a ‘no shooting area’ within the community.
 The no shooting area includes longbows and crossbows, as identified on the boundary map.
 Please note that private lands outside of the boundary map may also be off-limits to hunters.

 For more information on hunting and trapping regulations please visit the Ministry of Forests, Lands and Natural Resource Operations website for prior to your outing.

 The Report All Poachers and Polluters (RAPP) Program is a toll free tip-line and web-based service provided through the Ministry of Environment that allows you to report known or suspected violations of fisheries, wildlife, or environmental protection laws – anonymously and without risk of confronting the offender.